rickyrauch/Balloons.IO/README.md

 # Balloons.IO

 Balloons.IO is a web multi-room chat server and client ready to use.
 It’s build with the help of node.JS, Express, Socket.IO and Redis.
+[Follow us on twitter][]

+  [Follow us on twitter]: http://twitter.com/gravityonmars

 ![image][]